7 Essential Steps to Draft a Contract That Prevents Legal Disputes

 Introduction

-• Freelancers or consultants managing client relationships
+• Freelancers and consultants managing client relationships and looking to formalize expectations

-• Legal professionals drafting for non-legal clients
+• Legal professionals creating contracts for non-legal clients in startups or SMEs

 Step-by-Step Instructions